delaneymethod/scheduler/README.md

 This will compile and watch files for changes.
 Default browser will be opened and automatically reloaded with changes.

-`./development hot`

-You should be able to visit the web app at [http://localhost:8080](http://localhost:8080) in your browser, if it hasn't opened automatically.

-Note: Docker is not used for HMR.

 ### Building for Production

 This will compile and apply production ready changes like optimisation and magnification, outputting everything to the `public` folder.